saarkia/braze-websdk-demo/README.md

 ### Tweaking Personalisation
 1. Open the **Settings** panel (cog icon in the header)
 2. Update your **Display Name**, **Colour Palette**, or **Theme Mode**
+3. Dial in background **Grain** using the slider for subtle or bold texture
-3. Changes apply instantly and persist locally until you reset them
+4. Changes apply instantly and persist locally until you reset them

 ## Browser Compatibility